South Africa police say 15 killed in bar shooting in Soweto

 Rifles and a 9 mm pistol were used in the attack, said national police spokeswoman Col. Dimakatso Sello.

+“As a nation, we cannot allow violent criminals to terrorize us in this way, regardless of where such incidents may occur,” Ramaphosa said in a statement.

+“As government, citizens and structures of civil society we must all work together even more closely to improve social and economic conditions in communities, reduce violent crime and stamp out the illicit circulation of firearms,” he said.

-The shooting in the Soweto bar comes two weeks after 21 teenagers were found dead in a tavern in the city of East London.
+The bar shootings come two weeks after 21 teenagers were found dead in a tavern in the city of East London.
 The cause of those deaths has not yet been announced by authorities, but the teens were not shot nor crushed in a stampede, according to officials.